-- What is Thyroid Disorder?
+- What Is Thyroid Disorder?

-- How Does Pregnancy Affect Thyroid Functions?
+- How Does Pregnancy Affect Thyroid Function

 - Hyperthyroidism in Pregnancy